 The class is based on the method and material used in producing the knives.

 Honyaki are made from one material and are true forged knives.
+You can check out what is forged steel and how is it classified, here.

 Kasumi knives are made of two materials, namely the high carbon steel also known as “hagane” and a soft iron also called “jigane”.